5th Movement: "Louie the Lip"

 So, it became Lou’s job to fill up these spaces while I struggled with my hardware.

 And Lou always had something to say in that hip, off-handed way of his.
-Man, there are some classic Lou monologue recordings that Paul captured during that time period in ‘69.
+Man, there are some classic Lou monologue recordings that Paul captured during that time period in '68 and ‘69.

 But, here, dear reader, is the one “Louie the Lip” moment that,

 more than any of his other rants, I remember best.